embi-3/voxel-raytracer/README.md

 - `--width <width>` and `--height <height>` can be used to specify the width and height of the output image.
 By default, the program will choose `1920` and `1080` respectively.
 - `--debug` prints diagnostic and debug information for the ray tracer.
 By default, this will print to `std::cerr`. **BE WARNED, THIS IS A LOT OF OUTPUT!
 IT IS RECOMMENDED TO WRITE THIS TO A FILE INSTEAD!**
 - `--debug-path <path>` specifies a path to write the debug output to.
 Does nothing if `--debug` is not enabled.
-- `--model-path <path>` specifies a path to a `.vox` file to render.
-The program first converts this to an intermediate voxel grid representation, then renders it.
+- `--model-path <path>` specifies a path to a `.vox` file to render. `<path>` can be an absolute path, or a relative path from the `src` directory.

 ### Models
 The program comes with several `.vox` files included already, which can be found in `src/voxmodels`.
 These models were sourced from: https://github.com/ephtracy/voxel-model/tree/master/vox.
+The program has a built in parser to convert `.vox` files into a C++ object.
+See [https://github.com/embi-3/voxel-raytracer?tab=readme-ov-file#flags](Flags) to specify a path to a `.vox` file.